-- (a) The Historic Preservation Commission shall select geographically defined areas to be designated as Hhistoric Ddistricts.
-These areas shall have been identified in an adopted City Plan as areas of particular historic, architectural, or cultural significance to the City of Madison, which: - Exemplifiesy or reflects the broad cultural, political, economic or social history of the nation, state or community; or - IsAre identified with historic personages or with important events in national, state or local history; or - Embodiesy the distinguishing characteristics of architectural type specimens inherently valuable for the study of a period or periods, styles, methods or construction, indigenous materials or craftsmanship; or - IsAre representative of the notable works of master builders, designers, or architects who influenced their age. - (b) Each ordinance creating or amending an Historic District shall indicate the basis for designation in (a) above and shall include specific criteria for reviewing development in the historic district.
-The review criteria for development in historic districts provide an understandable set of standards to ensure that construction and exterior alterations will be done in a manner sensitive to the character of each historic district.
-It is not the intent of this ordinance to discourage contemporary architectural expression that is visually compatible with its environment and otherwise meets the standards in the ordinance, to encourage the rote emulation of existing building styles or to prevent the prior lawful conforming use of buildings that are reconstructed following destruction by fire or other natural disaster.
-A sensitively designed building in a contemporary style may better preserve and enhance the inherent characteristics of a historic district than a mediocre adaptation of a more traditional style.
+- (a) The Landmarks Commission shall select geographically defined areas to be designated as Hhistoric Ddistricts.
+These areas shall have been identified in an adopted City Plan, or in a special area research report, as areas of particular historic, architectural, or cultural significance to the City of Madison,-which: - Exemplifiesy or reflects the broad cultural, political, economic or social history of the nation, state or community; or - IsAre identified with historic personages or with important events in national, state or local history; or - Embodiesy the distinguishing characteristics of architectural type specimens inherently valuable for the study of a period or periods, styles, methods or construction, indigenous materials or craftsmanship; or - Is Are representative of the notable works of master builders, designers, or architects who influenced their age. - (b) Each ordinance creating or amending an historic district shall indicate the basis for designation in (a) above and shall include specific criteria for reviewing development in the historic district. - Factors and guidelines to be considered when developing the review criteria in Hhistoric Pdistricts plans are as follows: